getodk/docs/odkx-src/odk-2-sync-protocol.rst

 The `createUser` and `lastUpdateUser` fields may be set and returned by the server.
 These are intended for data-dump and data-restore functionality and are not normally provided by a client.

-The `formId` field identifies the ODK Survey form that last modified this record.
+The `formId` field identifies the ODK-X Survey form that last modified this record.
 This is useful for implementing multi-stage client workflows.

-The `locale` field tracks the last ODK Survey locale in which the form was opened and perhaps modified.
+The `locale` field tracks the last ODK-X Survey locale in which the form was opened and perhaps modified.

-The `savepointType` is one of `INCOMPLETE` or `COMPLETE`; it indicates whether the data is considered to be in a possibly-incomplete state or if it is complete (i.e., in ODK Survey, if it has been validated and marked as finalized).
+The `savepointType` is one of `INCOMPLETE` or `COMPLETE`; it indicates whether the data is considered to be in a possibly-incomplete state or if it is complete (i.e., in ODK-X Survey, if it has been validated and marked as finalized).
 Together with the `formId`, this can indicate whether the client processing can advance from one workflow stage (`formId`) to another (i.e., when the record is 'COMPLETE' in the current stage) or whether to stall within the current workflow stage (`formId`).
-For autonomous data publishing (e.g., ODK Sensors Framework), this should be set to `COMPLETE`.
+For autonomous data publishing (e.g., ODK-X Sensors Framework), this should be set to `COMPLETE`.

 The `savepointTimestamp` is the timestamp of the last save of this data record, as reported on the client (whose time clock may be inaccurate).

 The `savepointCreator` is the entity modifying/writing this data row.
-For ODK Survey, this is the user as identified by the Android device.
+For ODK-X Survey, this is the user as identified by the Android device.

 The `filterScope` should default to `{type: 'Default', value: null}`.
 It is used to control access to the data record.
 Future updates to this protocol will likely make this unmodifiable on the server unless the requesting user has appropriate permissions.
 The contents, interpretation and use of this field is evolving at this time.